zoe3351/module9-lists/README.md

 print(y)  # 2
 print(z)  # 3

-# the VALUE in this equation is evaluated as a tuple, and then is assigned to
+# the VALUE in this statement is evaluated as a tuple, and then is assigned to
 # multiple variables!
 a, b, c = x, y, z  # a=x; b=y; c=z